 - Formalize three distinct processes for Change Management that match the impact and priority of the change.

 - Establish and maintain a successful CAB to effectively assess and approve changes.

 - Maximize the success of your Change Management process by developing a comprehensive Standard Operating Procedure.

 - Track and measure process improvement by monitoring Key Performance Indicators.

 Be recognized for your expertise!
 Participate in an expert interview with one of our analysts and we will showcase your contribution on our Info-Tech Client Hall Of Fame.
 Each interview lasts approximately 30 minutes to 1 hour and provides you with the opportunity to share your best practices, opinions, tools or templates with your peers.

-We are offering free workshops to qualified clients to help us "road-test" our research in the real world.
+We are offering qualified clients the opportunity to help us "road-test" our upcoming research.
 This allows us to make sure the topics resonate with our clients, the projects are realistic and compelling, and our deliverables meet the challenges of real-world implementations.
 Exact dates and client candidacy are determined during a scoping call with our analysts.